The downside of putting too many chips on the table

 The company went on to maintain their revenue growth, managed to drastically reduce their costs, and finally returned a profit.
 Together, we reevaluated all of their costs associated with promotional programs, and found ways to improve their trade spend at both retailers and distributors.
 Consumer advertising, PR, and trade & consumer shows were also revamped.
 By taking control of their Sales & Marketing department, especially the associated costs, Mary's Gone Crackers managed to become a successful - and profitable - food brand.

-The following two companies all suffered in a similar manner to many early-stage companies - they grew too fast, spent money recklessly, and failed to establish accountability internally.
+The following two companies suffered in a similar manner to many early-stage companies - they grew too fast, spent money recklessly, and failed to establish accountability internally.